Primary teaching at Nottingham Trent University (NTU)

 97% of our PGCE Primary Education postgraduates are employed or in further study within six months of graduating (DLHE 2016/17, Postgraduate all including ProfGCE).

 - A UK Honours degree or equivalent, at a minimum 2:2 which can be related to the Primary National Curriculum; and

-- GCSE Mathematics, English and Science at minimum grade 4 or equivalent.
-We accept the GCSE equivalency taken via equivalencytesting.com.
+- GCSE English, Mathematics and Science at minimum grade C or equivalent, We accept the GCSE equivalency taken via equivalencytesting.com or astarequivalency.co.uk.
 Applicants with pending qualifications will be considered.; and

 - You will complete a diagnostic assessment of your fundamental English and mathematics skills at interview.
 This will inform any development that you need to undertake leading up to and during your training.
 There is no longer a requirement to complete Department for Education Professional Skills Tests; and